tstiddy/nodejs-webhooks-rest-sample/README.md

 ## Configure a tunnel for your localhost

 The sample uses *localhost* as the development server.
-For this reason, we need a tunnel that can forward requests from a URL on the internet to our *localhost*.
+For this reason, we need a tunnel that can forward requests from a URL on the Internet to our *localhost*.
 If for any reason, you don't want to use a tunnel, see [Hosting without a tunnel](https://github.com/OfficeDev/Microsoft-Graph-Nodejs-Webhooks/wiki/Hosting-the-sample-without-a-tunnel).
-If you want a detailed explanation of the reason to use a tunnel, see [Why do I have to use a tunnel?](https://github.com/OfficeDev/Microsoft-Graph-Nodejs-Webhooks/wiki/Why-do-I-have-to-use-a-tunnel)
+If you want a detailed explanation about why to use a tunnel, see [Why do I have to use a tunnel?](https://github.com/OfficeDev/Microsoft-Graph-Nodejs-Webhooks/wiki/Why-do-I-have-to-use-a-tunnel)

 For this sample, we use [ngrok](https://ngrok.com/) to create the tunnel.
 To configure ngrok:

 1. [Download](https://ngrok.com/download) and unzip the ngrok binaries for your platform.
-2. Type the following command
+2. Type the following command:

     `ngrok http 3000`

 3. Take note of the *https public URL* that ngrok provides for you.
-This is an example
+This is an example:

     `https://NGROK_ID.ngrok.io`